ebird/ebirdst/docs/articles/applications.md

-the weekly maps on the [eBird Status and Trends website](https://science.ebird.org/en/status-and-trends/species/sprpip/abundance-map-weekly?week=34) for the end of August reveals that the species appears to almost completely disappears for a couple weeks.
+the weekly maps on the [eBird Status and Trends website](https://science.ebird.org/en/status-and-trends/species/sprpip/abundance-map-weekly?week=34) for the end of August reveals that the species appears to almost completely disappear for a couple weeks.
 Sprague’s Pipit is quite challenging to detect during migration and it appears the models are struggling to pick up a signal, resulting in estimates that are missing large parts of the population.
-We’ve included this species as a remind to instigate any irregularities in the estimates you discover and consult an expert on the species if needed.
+We’ve included this species as a reminder to investigate any irregularities in the estimates you discover and consult an expert on the species if needed.

 ## Regional proportion of population